 - Touchscreen LCD for easy printer navigation

 4. Canon Pixma Pro-100 | Best Giclee Printers For Home

-The Canon Pixma Pro-100 printer is a great machine for giclee prints.
+The Canon Pixma Pro-100 printer is a great machine for archival prints and giclee prints.
 While it is a color printer, its 8-ink Chromalife 100+ configuration make it an incredible monochrome printer that will reproduce your black and white work better than any other printer on this list.

 Of the 8 ink cartridges in the system, three of them are dedicated for monochrome printing, with a Black, Gray and Light Gray cartridge.
 This really does deliver an enhanced monochrome print that has deep blacks and wonderfully subtle shading.

 Specs wise we are looking at a maximum resolution of 4800×2400 in either black or color.
 Ink droplet size is 3pL.
 And the maximum printable area is 13×19 inches.
 All these aspects of the printer are roughly on par with what you would expect from a good printer for color giclee prints.

 The printer has a 1 sheet manual feeder which allows you to utilise specialised print media such as Fine Art ‘Museum Etching’ paper.

 If you want to print photos you have created, then you can connect the printer direct to your camera via PictBridge.
 Our recommendation for best home giclee printer will be this canon pixma pro-100 giclee.

 - Fast prints – A3 11×14” in 90 seconds

 5. Epson Artisan 1430 | best home printer for giclee prints